 University of California President's Postdoctoral Fellowship Program - The University of California President’s Postdoctoral Fellowship Program was established in 1984 to encourage outstanding women and minority Ph.D. recipients to pursue academic careers at the University of California.
 The current program offers postdoctoral research fellowships, professional development and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to diversity and equal opportunity at UC.
 Fellowships are awarded for research conducted at any one of the University of California’s ten campuses.
 The application due date is generally around November 1 of each year.

-California Alliance Postdoctoral Fellowship Program - The California Alliance Postdoctoral Fellowship Program is now accepting applications for the 2016-2017 academic year.
+California Alliance Postdoctoral Fellowship Program - The California Alliance Postdoctoral Fellowship Program is now accepting applications for the 2018-2019 academic year.
 The California Alliance invites prospective applicants to apply with ONE application for postdoctoral positions at any of the four partner universities: Berkeley, Caltech, Stanford and UCLA.
 The California Alliance is a National Science Foundation-supported initiative to increase diversity among STEM graduate students, postdocs, and faculty.
 Applications will be accepted through mid-June 2018 for all institutions except for Caltech.
 All applications for Caltech are due by January 15.
 Reviews will be conducted in February for applicants to Berkeley, Stanford and UCLA.
 Pending available funds, a final review will be held in June.